-If you want to use one of our recordings for a public release CD or video - whether for money or for free - you must contact us first for permission.
+If you want to use one of our recordings on a public release CD or video - whether for money or for free - you must contact us first for permission.

 We know that copyright is complicated!
-But are, of course, happy to answer any questions you may have.
+We are, of course, happy to answer any questions you may have.